-Our Board held nine meetings during 2022.
+Our Board held eleven meetings during 2023.
 Each regularly scheduled meeting of the Board includes an executive session of only independent directors.
 We encourage our directors to attend the annual shareholders' meeting.
-During 2022, each current director attended at least 75 percent of the combined total of Board meetings and Committee meetings on which the director served.
-In addition, all directors attended the 2022 annual meeting of shareholders either in person or virtually.
+During 2023, each current director attended at least 75 percent of the combined total of Board meetings and Committee meetings on which the director served.
+While not required under our policies, all directors attended the 2023 annual meeting of shareholders.